 The Dance department host an annual Dance show which sells out every year and has become a highlight within the calendar.
 Local Primary schools are trained and choreographed by the student Dance Leaders and also join in the proceedings.
 Throughout the academic year the Dance department also organise specialist workshops, aimed at all ages and abilities, which are led by external professionals from across the country.
 Opportunities are also given to senior students to lead classes and events in order to support their own development beyond the curriculum.

-The Music Department equally never pause for breath, and having completed the orchestral support for the production, they now begin arrangements for their next concert, where over one hundred students will perform as part of the combined orchestra or within smaller ensembles and as soloists.
-Previously they collaborated within the annual school Carol Service at St Nicholas’ church, Newbury, and participated in the BBC Children in Need choir as part of a live National broadcast.
-They are currently also preparing to embark upon a tour to Switzerland in the summer, where students will perform as part of a mixed orchestra and/or choir to a range of audiences amongst the beautiful scenery and venues on offer.
+The Music department equally never pause for breath, and having completed the orchestral support for the production, they now begin arrangements for their next concert, where over one hundred students will perform as part of the combined orchestra or within smaller ensembles and as soloists.
+Previously they collaborated within the annual school Carol Service at St Nicholas’ church, Newbury, participated in the BBC Children in Need choir as part of a live National broadcast and toured Switzerland, where students will perform as part of a mixed orchestra and/or choir to a range of audiences amongst the beautiful scenery and venues on offer.
 The music department similarly boasts a very impressive alumni, with students going on to read music at the very best universities, but they are always pleased that so many retired students return to support events and inspire their peers whenever possible.

 Bart’s Arts offer a wide range of rewards to students, including subject colours and the Bart’s Arts Ambassador award for sixth form students.
 In addition, they also support the wider school through the House system, where students participate in House Music, House Drama and House Dance competitions and also contribute to House Evening events.